 It also produces your laptop kept turning off when you do something meaningful.
 It can even cause burns and other safety issues.
 Therefore it is necessary to try and keep your laptop as cool as possible.
 Even though laptops overheat can vary based on several factors, here is a list of the most obvious reasons.

-- Blockages in laptop exhaust ventilation
+Blockages in exhaust ventilation due to laptop overheat

 If you look at the side of your laptop, you will find waste ventilation.
 On some laptops, they are placed behind.
 Over time, your laptop can accumulate a large amount of dust that clogs the air vent on the laptop.
 The heat produced cannot be done from the laptop body.
 Therefore, when using your laptop, you will gradually feel the heat emitting it.